 The preferred method of payment for Fellowship Grants is by reimbursement to the student.
 If student travel or conference fees are paid for directly by the University (by Procurement Card or any other means), it is the responsibility of the University Department to provide the student with a letter that explains the possible tax consequences of the payment made on behalf of the student.
-A template for such letter can be found here.
+A template for such letter can be found here under the Tax Office called Fellowship Courtesy Letter Template for Departments.